Aaron Thompson (baseball)

 Aaron M. Thompson (born February 28, 1987) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates and Minnesota Twins.
+He is also credited with being the first MLB player to sport a “man-bun”.

 Early life

 Thompson was born in Santa Fe, New Mexico.
 He grew up in Beaumont, Texas, and then graduated from Second Baptist High School of Houston in 2005.
 While there, he went 8-3 with two saves and 0.84 earned run average in 14 games as a senior, with 133 strikeouts and 35 walks in 66 innings.
 Brother of Will Thompson, professional actor and creator of Free Native, and Luke Milstead, a two-time Texas academic All-State athlete.

 Professional career

 Florida Marlins

 He had signed a National Letter of Intent with Texas A&M, but was drafted in the first round (22nd overall) of the 2005 Major League Baseball Draft and joined the Florida Marlins organization.

 While with the Marlins; Thompson was selected as organizational Pitcher of the Month, Player of the Week, and he represented his club as a member of the South Atlantic League All-Star Team.